Tracking actual worked hours is an essential process in every restaurant.

 Not only is it slow, but it’s also open to mistakes.
 Especially when it comes to accurately keeping track of overtime, which is strictly regulated in the EU.

-Geofencing establishes an invisible, virtual perimeter around a real-world location.
+Geofencing establishes a virtual perimeter around a real-world location.
 This perimeter then triggers a response from any mobile device which enters it.
 This could be an in-app notification for instance, or a text.

-When combined with a mobile time clock, geofencing can restrict clock-ins and outs to a certain distance from work locations.
+When combined with a mobile time clock, geofencing can restrict staff check-ins and -outs to a certain distance from work locations.

 This ensures the right hours are being recorded at the right place.
 This is especially useful if you have staff working between different restaurants during the week.